joinpursuit/8-0-technical-curriculum/03-react/react-crud/readme.md

 | Update | `mv`            | Allows for the renaming of a file. |
 | Delete | `rm`            | Deletes a file.                    |

-You can perform these same actions on the command line:
+You can perform these same actions on the command line for files as well:

 | Action | Command        | Effect                                              |
 | ------ | -------------- | --------------------------------------------------- |